What computer-related inventions can be patented

 Can I patent software?

-For example, if you found a way to make the computer process data in a faster way, or store data more efficiently than what was previously known, that is, a more efficient data compression technique, then it may be patentable (if it qualifies on novelty and inventive step considerations as well).
+For example, if you found a way to make the computer process data in a faster way, or store data more efficiently than what was previously known, that is, a more efficient data compression technique, then it may be patentable (if it qualifies on novelty and inventive step considerations as well as all the other legal requirements).

 The fact that a claimed method can only be implemented in a computing environment, does not guarantee that it will be eligible for patent protection.
-For example, a scheme is not eligible for patent protection simply because the application and utility of the scheme is limited to, or can only exist in the context of the internet.
+For example, a scheme is not eligible for patent protection simply because it is useful or can only operate on the internet.

 Most of the time, an app simply performs known functions.
-Even though you've invented a new way of doing business, your app won't be patentable unless the substance related to a technical improvement or improves the manner in which a general purpose computer operates.
+Even though you may have invented a new way of doing business or providing a service using an app, your app or method generally won't be patentable unless the invention relates to addressing some kind of technical problem or alters the way in which a general purpose smartphone or tablet or computer operates.

 Examples of what applications can be patented

-A messaging app that implements a new encryption algorithm for improving security of transmitted and stored messages.
+A messaging app that implements a new encryption algorithm that improves security of transmitted and stored messages.

 Why?
-The substance of the invention resides in a technical innovation that improves data security.
+The invention resides in the addressing of a technical problem that improves data security.

 A messaging app that provides a more modern look and feel through the implementation of a new layout or different colour schemes.

 Why?
-The substance of the invention is limited to non-technical, aesthetic aspects such as the look and feel of the interface.
+The invention is limited to non-technical, aesthetic aspects such as the look and feel of the interface.

 A mobile app for reporting on workplace hazards that provides an improved data structure for storing location data, in conjunction with related image data, that results in a more efficient way of storing and retrieving such related data.

 Why?
-The substance of the invention is directed to a technical innovation that improves the way data is stored in the computer.
+The invention is directed to addressing a technical problem that improves the way data is stored and retrieved in the computer.

 A mobile app for reporting on workplace hazards that utilises well-known functions of the mobile device, such as communication, GPS or camera modules, to track the location of a user and provide notifications relating to workplace defects and hazards to a user.

 Why?
-The substance of the invention lies in the use of known technology to improve a business function, being the reporting of workplace hazards.
-As such, this is considered to be a business innovation as opposed to a technical innovation.
+The invention lies in the use of standard smart phone or tablet technology to improve a business function, being the reporting of workplace hazards.
+The invention does not improve the general function of a standard device and does not address a technical problem

-A game app, where the contribution lies in the implementation of improved user interface controls that allow a user to more efficiently input word guesses into a word puzzle or select a betting option and place a wager with fewer clicks or interactions.
+A game app, for implementing improved user interface controls that allow a user to more efficiently input word guesses into a word puzzle or select a betting option and place a wager with fewer clicks or interactions.

 Why?
-The substance of the invention results in a technical innovation that improves the usability of the game.
+The invention addresses a technical problem that improves the usability of the game.

-A game app, such as a word puzzle or betting app, where the contribution lies in the application of particular game logic or rules, such as determining the outcome of a wager in a betting game or determining valid words in a word puzzle.
+A game app, such as a word puzzle or betting app, applying particular game logic or rules, such as determining the outcome of a wager in a betting game or determining valid words in a word puzzle.

 Why?
-The substance of the invention merely relates to abstract concepts that determine the outcome of the game.
+The invention relates to abstract concepts that determine the outcome of the game.

 Copyright